Cultural Considerations in Advocacy: French-Speaking Africa

 The second cultural consideration is the choice of arbitrators in cases involving French-speaking Africa.

 At the outset, it bears noting that the number of African appointments remains low, and this is regrettable.
-According to the 2018 ICC statistics, 3.1 per cent of the total appointments were of African origin, compared with 3.9 per cent in 2017 and 2 per cent in 2016.
+According to the 2019 ICC statistics, 3.6 per cent of the total appointments were of African origin (2 per cent from sub-Saharan Africa and 1.6 per cent from North Africa).
+This is compared with 2 per cent in 2016, 3.9 per cent in 2017 and 3.1 per cent in 2018.

 There are two main aspects to note in terms of choosing arbitrators.
-First, the choice is often determined by the subject matter of the dispute, the seat as well as the law applicable to the substance of the dispute.
-Although there is no reason why an arbitrator with a common law background would not be able to handle an arbitration seated, for instance, in Dakar and subject to Senegalese law, prior experience of the relevant laws would be advisable or at least an acquaintance with the legal space in which the arbitration will be operating.
+First, the choice is often determined by the subject matter of the dispute, as well as the seat and the law applicable to the substance of the dispute.
+Although there is no reason why an arbitrator with a common law background would not be able to handle an arbitration seated, for instance, in Dakar and subject to Senegalese law, prior experience of the relevant laws or at least an acquaintance with the legal space in which the arbitration will be operating would be advisable.

 Selecting arbitrators with a reputation in the local market reflects a more traditional approach that has been, in our experience, predominant for a long time in French-speaking African countries, and was clearly a cultural consideration that advocates had to bear in mind when presenting their arguments to a panel of arbitrators with different backgrounds.
 However, things are moving in a different direction nowadays, and towards harmonisation, as African parties favour technical and experienced arbitrators with specific sector expertise and acquaintance with the applicable laws.
 The good news is that the pool of arbitrators available locally and who would meet these criteria is also increasing significantly.